 - 1. Instructors shall have rapid access to a telephone, radio, or other means of emergency communication.
-The location and operation of such communication devices will be shared with the students prior to the start of any training session. - 2.
-A first aid kit and portable eye wash station is readily accessible to each instructor at each training site.
+The location and operation of such communication devices will be shared with the students prior to the start of any training/testing session. - 2.
+A first aid/trauma kit and AED and portable eye wash station is readily accessible to each instructor at each training/testing site.
 The kit contains equipment for minor cuts, up to serious bleeding trauma, and ice packs.
-The kits are set out at the start of each training session and are readily available to the instructors and students. - 3.
-Each instructor assigned to a training activity involving psychomotor skills is trained minimally in First Aid (First Responder) and CPR (Professional Rescuer) and AED.
-Some have certification in EMT-Basic.
+The kits are set out at the start of each training/testing session and are readily available to the instructors and students. - 3.
+Each instructor assigned to a training/testing activity involving psychomotor skills is trained minimally in First Aid (First Responder) and CPR (Professional Rescuer) and AED.
+Some have certification in EMT-Basic. - 4.
+Instructors shall adhere to the approved course content (ECO/TTS) included in the course certification.
+Variation from the approved lesson plan promotes inconsistency in training, confusion to students, and may lead to instructor disagreements. - 5.
+If applicable, significant changes in presenter-specific content which impact the expanded course outline must be submitted to POST for approval to instruction for basic courses.